dave2k77/lrdbenchmark/notebooks/markdown/05_leaderboard_generation.md

 ---

-**Congratulations!** You've completed the comprehensive LRDBenchmark demonstration series.
+**Congratulations!** You've completed the comprehensive lrdbenchmark demonstration series.
 You now have a complete understanding of:
 - Data generation and visualization
 - Estimation and statistical validation
 - Custom model and estimator development